 Changes to resource dependencies can also cause issues in a resource.
 For example, if a web app calls into a Redis cache, the Redis cache SKU could affect the web app performance.

-As another example, if port 22 was closed in a virtual machine's Network Security Group, it will cause connectivity errors.
+As another example, if port 22 was closed in a virtual machine's Network Security Group, it causes connectivity errors.

 Web App diagnose and solve problems navigator (preview)

-To detect changes in dependencies, Change Analysis checks the web app's DNS record.
-In this way, it identifies changes in all app components that could cause issues.
+Change Analysis checks the web app's DNS record, to detect changes in dependencies and app components that could cause issues.

 - Web Apps

 - Azure SQL